fossasia/susi_linux/README.md

  * iOS front-end
  |_ susi_iOS           (iOS application which is a client for the susi_server at https://api.susi.ai)

- * Content Management System for the SUSI.AI Skills - Home of the SUSI.AI community
- |_ susi.ai   (React Application, User Account Management for the CMS, a client for the susi_server at https://api.susi.ai the content management system for susi skills)

  * Smart Speaker - Software to turn a Raspberry Pi into a Personal Assistant
  | Several sub-projects come together in this device